superstealthysheep/mango-melon/README.md

 # PROJECT PAPAYA PUMPKIN

-The remix of the remix.
+The offshoot of the offshoot.
 Yeah, it's cooler.

 Currently in invite-only beta, but it's getting better and better (and will soon be public).